-Competition: Any member may participate in regular competition by entering up to four (4) images in one Open Topic Class of competition and up to four (4) images in Altered Reality to be judged by the next monthly meeting.
+Competition: Any member may participate in regular competition by entering up to three (3) images in one Open Topic Class of competition and up to three (3) images in Altered Reality to be judged by the next monthly meeting.
 The image specifications will be provided by the Competition Chairperson.
 The number of regular monthly competitions to be conducted each fiscal year (April 1 – March 30) will be determined by the Executive Committee.
 The primary objective of competition is the improvement of a member’s photographic endeavors through education.

 Categories: Images will be divided into two (2) categories: Open Topic Category and Altered Reality Category